JetBoil STASH Review

-We especially like the JetBoil Stash’s great internal organization and that nothing rattles around inside the pot.
+We especially like the Jetboil STASH Stove for its great internal organization and that nothing rattles around inside the pot.
 E.g. the fuel canister neatly snaps securely into the lid in exactly the right position to miss the stove burner (which normally has a cloth protective sleeve that we removed for the photo).
 We are also big fans of the ergonomic, cool touch folding handle.

 CONs & Things to Know

-To sum things up, for most 3-season use the STASH is a great stove for most backpackers.
+To sum things up, for most 3-season use the Jetboil STASH is a great stove for most backpackers (shop now).
 The STASH is 50% lighter, more compact than the most JetBoil stoves.
 In the warmer more benign conditions of most protected 3-season campsites it has similar performance to most JetBoil stoves.
 And it definity has far better performance than almost all non-JetBoil Stoves.

 But no piece of gear is perfect for all users in all situations.
 Where the STASH struggles a bit is in the combination of both near freezing temperatures and wind — the most challenging conditions for any stove.
 And similar stoves like the Flash or MSR Pocket Rocket also struggle in these conditions.
 With skilled use these can be managed*.
 But our favorite cold Weather Stove, the Jetboil MiniMo Cooking System thrives in these conditions continuing to boil water quickly and with good fuel efficiency.
 This is why we picked it for our traverse on the Southern Patagonia Ice Shelf.

 Note: There are some advanced techniques to use stoves like the STASH in cold and wind (warming the canister, and safe wind protection) but they are beyond the scope of this review.